tsuhina/blog_deployableml/blogposts/deployable_machine_learning_part_1_architecture/deployable_machine_learning_part_1_architecture.md

 The next posts in this series cover specific patterns in depth: configuration management, data validation and drift detection, scikit-learn pipelines, and MLflow lineage tracking.

-The repository is available at [Repository Link].
+The repository is available at [https://github.com/tsuhina/blog_deployableml](https://github.com/tsuhina/blog_deployableml).
 I'm curious what patterns you've found most useful in your ML deployments.
 Drop your thoughts in the comments.

 ## In Part 2